-2 Killed, At Least 16 Others Injured In Japan Mass Stabbing
+2 Killed, At Least 17 Others Injured In Japan Mass Stabbing

-At least two victims are dead, including one schoolgirl, and about 16 others were injured in a mass stabbing attack near Tokyo, Tuesday morning.
+At least two victims are dead, including an 11-year-old girl, and about 17 others were injured in a mass stabbing attack near Tokyo, Tuesday morning.

+A man who was killed was in his 30s and an official with Japan's Foreign Ministry, NPR's Anthony Kuhn reported.

 The suspect reportedly stabbed himself in the neck before he was detained.
 He has since died from his injuries, according to the broadcaster.

-An eyewitness told police that the suspect, armed with two knives, approached the school bus and began stabbing children one after another, NHK said.
+An eyewitness told police that the suspect, armed with two knives, approached the school bus and began stabbing children "one after another," NHK said.

-A city official said 16 people, most of them schoolgirls at a local Catholic school run by Canadian nuns, suffered non-life-threatening injuries, the Associate Press reported.
+Most of the victims are students at Caritas Elementary School, a private Catholic school run by Canadian nuns.
+They suffered non-life-threatening injuries, the Associate Press reported.

 "A man stabbed them," Dai Nagase, spokesman for the Kawasaki Fire Department, told AFP.
 "We received an emergency call at 7:44 am, which said four elementary school children were stabbed."